betterscientificsoftware/bssw.io/StyleGuide.md

 #### Resource Description:
 - Concise paragraph explaining resource from the perspective of the CSE community
-- Use links to WhatIs and HowTo docs when appropriate for background info
-- Image file (e.g., logo) - optional (encouraged when this exists)
+- Image file (e.g., logo, relevant diagram, science image) - optional (encouraged when this exists)

 #### Contributor(s):
 - Name(s) of contributor(s), hyperlinked to GitHub profile(s)

-#### Footer: Add the following at the bottom of each page:
-For more information on better scientific software, go to the [Better Scientific Software main page](http://betterscientificsoftware.info).

 #### Metadata: Include metadata as formatted comments at the end of the file
 - **Publish**: Publish on the BSSw front-end site?
 - **Categories**: Specify 1 or more categories (primary display via BSSw website)
-- **Topics**: Specify 1 or more topics (visible filters via BSSW website)
+- **Topics**: Specify 1 or more topics (visible filters via BSSwe website)
-- **Tags**: Specify additional tags as keywords for searches (optional)
+- **Tags**: Specify additional tags as keywords for searches (optional -- not currently used on front-end website)
 - **Level**: Specify level of content
-- **Prerequisites**:  Specify any assumed knowledge on the BSSW site (usually Level 0 and Level 1 BSSw docs)
 - **Aggregate**: Optional info for aggregating content to define a more complex resource

 Each aspect of metadata is described below.